Nonprofit Technology Roadmap

 1“We Did It Once.
 Two Years Later We’re Starting Over.”

-What went wrong
+What went wrong with the nonprofit technology roadmap

 The roadmap tried to predict too much in too much detail for too long.
 Later phases were treated like promises instead of directional plans, so the whole thing became brittle.

 Plan in horizons: 0–90 days, 3–6 months, and 6–12 months.
 Keep the near term specific.
 Treat later horizons as direction, not commitment.
 Make scoping a real step, then re-scope the roadmap every six months so it stays current.
+A technology roadmap that updates regularly is one leadership can keep trusting.

 2“We Started the Work.
 Then Key People Left.
 We Couldn’t Recover.”